derrickburns/generalized-kmeans-clustering/README.md

 can vanish and not be replaced.
 Our ```COLUMN_TRACKING``` implementation allows one to backfill empty clusters using the K Means || algorithm.

-### Scalability and Testing

-This clusterer has been used to cluster millions of points in 700+ dimensional space using an information theoretic distance function (Kullback-Leibler).